Ya Rayah: Covers

 In the year 2010, the song was covered as part of an Israeli rap compilation album,TACT.
 The song's beat was sampled and used in the song Belyby by Booksills, which featured Shlome Shabat.

 In January 2012, it was covered again by the Algerian singer Amel Bouchoucha (Fady Bitar & The AB Brothers), using African dance beats and Berber sounds, bringing the song closer to its roots.

 The tune of this song was used by Sanjeev Darshan in the Bollywood movie Mann (1999) for the song "Kali Nagin Ke Jaisi" sung by Udit Narayan and Kavita Krishnamurthy.

+In 2016 a French artist, John Mamann, released a song J’suis Comme Toi (Ya Rayah) in collaboration with Lartiste and Rim’K which is an interpolation of the original.